WeisongZhao/rl_positivity_sim/README.md

-First, I intend to talk about a little background of the `inverse problem` and `deconvolution`.
+At the beginning, I intend to talk about a little background of the `inverse problem` and `deconvolution`.

 For me, the `deconvolution` is actually a `classical machine learning` method, rather than an `optical method`, that estimate the hidden parameter (real signal) from the measured parameter (camera image).